 - Nilotinib (Tasigna).

-Stem cells are highly touted in the news, but generally when you hear about them they refer to the “embryonic” stem cells that are used in cloning.
+Stem cells are highly touted in the news, but generally, when you hear about them, they refer to the “embryonic” stem cells that are used in cloning.

 Be sure to tell your doctor about any medications you take.
 Some should not be combined with chronic myeloid leukemia treatments.
-Follow your doctor’s treatment plan, eat healthy, and exercise when you feel good.
+Follow your doctor’s treatment plan, eat healthily, and exercise when you feel good.

 Chronic myeloid leukemia is often a slow-growing form of cancer.
 Although it is difficult to get rid of completely, many people live long lives with chronic myeloid leukemia.